Skip to content

 Missing Or Incomplete Documents

-One of the biggest delays is incomplete paperwork.
-If pay stubs, tax returns, bank statements, or identification are missing, the lender has to stop and ask for more.
+Incomplete paperwork is one of the most common delays.
+If pay stubs, tax returns, bank statements or identification are missing, the lender may need to pause the review and ask for more information.

 Complex Income